 In 2005, the family reunited again, this time on European soil.
-In Brussels, they recorded live at the Palais des Beaux-Arts, for GHA.
-The presentation resulted in the CD "A Brazilian Songbook" and the "DVD A Moment of Pure Love", in addition to a documentary about the Assad Family produced by the Belgian cultural channel RTBF.
+In Brussels, they recorded live at the Palais des Beaux-Arts for GHA.
+The performance resulted in the CD “A Brazilian Songbook” and the DVD “A Moment of Pure Love”, as well as a documentary about the Assad Family produced by the Belgian cultural channel RTBF.

 Performance by the Assad Quintet during Nuits de la Guitare, Patrimonio, 2012.